 The construction industry is one of America’s biggest sectors, employing approximately 7,242,000 million people across the country on residential, commercial, heavy and civil engineering projects.
 Construction work requires the skills of architects, engineers, bricklayers and carpenters, as well as general operations managers and administrative staff.
 However, despite providing millions with steady and well paid work opportunities, it is also one of the most dangerous sectors to work in.

-Figures from the Bureau of Labor Statistics puts fatalities in the construction industry at 971in 2017.
+Figures from the Bureau of Labor Statistics puts fatalities in the construction industry at 971 in 2017.
 The construction industry represented 20.8% of all private industry worker deaths in 2017 When accidents occur it is comforting to know that you may be able to claim compensation or benefits to cover your losses.
-Taking legal action when a construction site injury occurs can be daunting, which is why the attorneys at Pyle Law are here to help.
-As experienced lawyers, we have assisted many workers make claims for damages following accidents while working on construction sites in New York.
+Taking legal action when a construction site injury occurs can be daunting, which is why the Kansas attorney at Pyle Law is here to help.
+As experienced lawyers, we have assisted many workers make claims for damages following accidents while working on construction sites in Kansas.

 Those employed in the industry are very aware of the hazards construction sites present.
 These are dangerous places and there are many ways in which workers can be injured or even killed.
 Known as construction’s Fatal Four, a 2012 report from the OSHA listed these four accident types as the most common: